0nhc/0nhc/README.md

 #### Hi there 👋, I'm Zhengxiao Han (韩 政霄), a robotics enthusiast.

 - 🔭 I got my Bachelor's degree from Beijing University of Chemical Technology (BUCT) in 2023.
-- ⚡ I'm currently working on simulation of vision-based tactile sensors.
 - 🌱 I used to work as a robotics engineer [@Mangdang Technology Co., Limited](https://github.com/mangdangroboticsclub).
 - 🌱 I used to work as a research intern [@DISCOVER Lab, AIR, Tsinghua University](https://github.com/AIR-DISCOVER).
-- 👯 Now I'm a research assistant [@Hyperplane Lab, Peking University](https://github.com/hyperplane-lab).
+- ⚡ Now I'm a research assistant [@Hyperplane Lab, Peking University](https://github.com/hyperplane-lab).
 - 🤔 I’m looking for a Master/PhD's position in 2024 Fall.

 #### 📑 Top Repositories